wsad1/learn_actions/README.md

 # learn_actions
 A small repository that uses github actions for CI.

+## Setting up for development
 To install in develop mode create a new python environment and run.
 ```
 python setup.py develop